 Marriage to a Colombian Citizen

-Every country has its own laws that apply to its citizens marrying a person from a different country.
-Getting married to a Colombian citizen with the goal of eventually bringing them to Canada to live is a process with many steps.
+Every country has laws that apply to its citizens marrying a person from a different country.
+Getting married to a Colombian citizen to eventually bring them to Canada to live is a process with many steps.

 If you want to bring your Colombian spouse or partner to live in Canada, you must then file a sponsorship application for them to become a permanent resident.
 If they would like to visit you in Canada while their application is in process, they must also apply for a visitor visa.
 For more information, please see our family sponsorship page and our visitor visa page.

 In order to marry a citizen of Colombia, you must demonstrate to the Colombian government that you are eligible to do so.
 This includes:

 - Proof of country of birth

 If your Colombian spouse has dependent children, this does not affect the Colombian Marriage document application.